Justinator/lamers/README.md

 Edit this file to change "Website" to "More Info" in the tooltip to make more sense to a user

-In agile-store-locator > includes > class-agile-store-locator I also edited the plugin name here to be Lamers Locations rather than AS Locator.
+In agile-store-locator-edited-files > includes > class-agile-store-locator I also edited the plugin name here to be Lamers Locations rather than AS Locator.

-Edit the agile-store-locator > public > js > site-script.js file to update the More Info link in tooltip to target = \_self vs. target= \_blank.
+Edit the agile-store-locator-edited-files > public > js > site-script.js file to update the More Info link in tooltip to target = \_self vs. target= \_blank.
 Links opened up in another window by default creating a bit of a disconnect.
 Wasn't a good user experience for what we needed on this site

 Hopefully that covers anything that you will need to update with this site.